smalldatalab/omh-admin-dashboard/README.md

 > Mongodb

-Please see `config/mongoid.yml` for configuration to connect to the mongodb.
+Please see `config/mongoid.yml` for configuration on how to connect the mongodb.

-In order to have a copy of the attributes in the mongodb, you need to set each attribute as a class under models folder to establish the relationship but you don't need to run migration yourself.
+In order for Mongoid to work, you need to define the format for the data that will be pulled out in a model.
 PamUser model is refered to the endUser collection in the omh mongodb.
 PamDataPoint is refered to the dataPoint collection.
 Image model is refered to the fs.files collection.
 The fs.chucks collection stores the meta data of the images in fs.files collection.
-See [here](http://guides.rubyonrails.org/association_basics.html) for information about the relation.
-Please see the example below.

-The format of the endUser data in the mongodb
+An example of the format of the endUser data in the mongodb.

 ```json
 { "_id" : "test_user_1", "_class" : "org.openmhealth.dsu.domain.EndUser", "password_hash" : "$2a$10$tI8FQMDq8CbJVgVvf4h3euauAtr.CBzk4XujD4ueFpSe8inODQNwu", "email_address" : { "address" : "useremail@gmail.com" }, "registration_timestamp" : "2015-12-16T20:39:57.415Z" }
 ```

-In the `model/pam_user.rb`
+In the `model/pam_user.rb`.

 ```ruby
 class PamUser